TUDelft-MUDE/book/book/time_series/components.md

 4. $b(t)$ = irregularities and outliers (also referred to as biases), due to unexpected reasons.
 Irregularities will not be considered in this book.
 5. $\epsilon(t)$ = noise process, can be white or colored noise.

+Noting that not all components may be present in a time series at hand.

 ## Trend

 The trend is the general pattern of the time series and shows its long-term changes.
-The trend can be linear, however higher order polynomials are also possible.
+The trend can be linear, however higher order polynomials (and other functions) are also possible.

 ```{figure} https://files.mude.citg.tudelft.nl/trend.png
 :name: trend